B2.5 Add and subtract fractions, using appropriate strategies, in various contexts.

 Mental Math

 In everyday life, students often encounter situations involving fraction operations, such as a store sale when items are offered at half price, or the headline in the newspaper that indicates enrollment in a college program has increased by one-third.
 In such situations, a mental calculation is often required.
-Depending on the context, either an estimation or an exact answer is sought.
+Depending on the context, either an estimation or an exact answer is appropriate.

 Mental math is based on the use of relationships between numbers and operations.
 It requires flexibility in reasoning about the calculations to be performed.
-In mental math, numbers are often decomposed (for example, \(\frac{3}{4}\; = \;\frac{2}{4}\; + \;\frac{1}{4}\) or \(\frac{1}{2}\; + \;\frac{1}{4}\)) or operations are interpreted or modified
+In mental math, numbers are often decomposed (for example, \(\frac{3}{4}\; = \;\frac{2}{4}\; + \;\frac{1}{4}\) or \(\frac{1}{2}\; + \;\frac{1}{4}\)) or recomposed.

 (for example, \(\frac{1}{2}\; + \;\frac{3}{4}\; = \;1\frac{1}{2}\)) knowing that the 3 fourths are composed of 1 half and 1 fourth, the 2 halves are combined to make a whole, then 1 fourth is added.